 Day 2: Sightseeing in Kathmandu.
 Hotel.

-Day 3: Drive to Jagat Village.
-9 hour drive.
-Camp.
+Day 3: Drive to the town of Besisahar.
+6 hour drive.
+Lodge.

 Day 10: A day for rest, acclimatization and exploration in Naar Village.
-Camp.
+Lodge.

 Day 11: Into the Lapse Khola Valley.
 6-7 hours of trekking.
 14,000 feet.
 Camp.

 Day 12: Trek to the Teri La Base Camp.
 5-6 hour trek.
 14,800 feet.
 Camp.